Foundational Requirements for Artificial General Intelligence: A Falsifiable Framework Based on Signal Prediction: The twelve requirements

-Human brains satisfy an effective version of this axiom at the lowest physical level.
+Human brains satisfy an effective version of this requirement at the lowest physical level.
 Each sensory or internal event induces irreversible microstate changes that are never exactly revisited.
 Through complex internal interactions, this persistent history contributes to the apparent unpredictability of decision-making.
-Although information may appear discarded, compressed, or behaviorally inaccessible at the cognitive level, AGITB posits that internal model configurations continue to progress in a distinct manner over time, consistent with permanent internal trace formation.
+Although information may appear discarded, compressed, or behaviourally inaccessible at the cognitive level, we posit that internal model configurations continue to develop in a distinct manner over time, consistent with the formation of permanent internal traces.